What Do You Want Your Legacy to Be?

 Leaving a Legacy for Descendants and History

 Since no one lives forever and everybody must die, there is no sense in worrying about death.
-Actually, most people and especially older folk are more worried about their legacy or how they will be remembered after passing away.
+Most people and especially older folk are more worried about their legacy or how they will be remembered after passing away.

-In this hub, I first define legacy and then share more in detail what I want my legacy to be for descendants and history.
+In this article, I first define legacy and then share more in detail what I want my legacy to be for descendants and history.

 What Is a Legacy?

-Although I will pass on a property legacy, this hub is concerned about what I want my historical legacy to be.
+Although I will pass on a property legacy, this article is concerned about what I want my historical legacy to be.

 A Good Family Man